ASU-EGR304-2025-F-203/EGR304-203.github.io/docs/07-Software Proposal.md

 ---

 ## Introduction
-The intention of this section is to provide you with an overview of what our subsystem logic looks like overall, and how each individual functionality becomes one logical flow.
-Below are some questions we asked ourselves as we reseached our solutions and the sofware logic diagram that we produced.
+In this UML format diagram we walk you though each action that is taken when the user interacts with our product and how those trigger certain operations in our individual subsystems.
+The diagram is divided into a "User Side", "Voice Recognition", "Door Actuator", and "Power Monitoring" sections that showcase what operations happen when conditions are met.
+Our current software proposal meets our requirements of localized control, voice recognition, reliable energy monitoring, and it provides safety features for the end user and their families.

 ## Research Questions